evilnick/plakar.io/content/docs/main/quickstart/_index.md

 >The output lists the short form of the snapshot's id number.
 This is used to identify a particular snapshot and is also how you identify the snapshot to use for various **plakar** commands.

 {{% notice style="info" title="Command help" expanded="true" %}}
 Learning new tools can be confusing.
 To make things easier, **plakar** includes built-in help for all commands.
-Just add '-h' after the command for specific help.
-For example, if you forget what the options are for restoring files from a snapshot: `plakar at $HOME/backups restore -h`
+Just use `plakar help` and then the command you need help with for a full list of options and examples.
+For example, if you forget what the options are for restoring files from a snapshot: `plakar help restore`

 {{% /notice %}}